nazianafis/nazianafis/README.md

 <!-- <img src="https://github.com/kogisin/kogisin/blob/main/gifs/hi.gif" width="35px"></h3> -->

-😎 Currently I’m pursuing M.Tech in Computer Science (with specialization in AI). <br />
+😎 Currently, I’m pursuing M.Tech in Computer Science (with specialization in AI). <br />
-🤖 I am skilled in, and looking forward to working professionally in the field of Data Science/ML. <br />
+🤖 I am skilled in, and looking forward to working professionally in the field of ML/Data Science. <br />
-🎨 Within ML, I'm passionate about Computer Vision and NLP. <br />
+🎨 Within ML, I'm passionate about Natural Language Processing. <br />
 🔓 I'm also interested in research on interpretability and explainability of ML architectures.

 <h4> Let's connect! </h4>